yvonnel098/BTA_demo_1/README.md

 At this point, all resources are hard coded and I only implemented one horizontal landscape.
 Neither fragments activities have saved states.

 I used Android Studio version 0.5.4.
 The project is compiled using Gradle.
 Although the project is currently compiled with min SDK level of 11 and target SDK level of 19, I started off with min SDK level of 8.
-As a result, MenuListFragment.java is using the support library to address fragments.
+As a result, MenuListFragment.java is using the v4 support library to address fragments.
 I was having problem with the SDK manager not loading sdk level 11.
 This should clear up with feature iterations.

+My testing device is Samsung Galaxy Tablet 7 Model number GT-P6210 running Android version 4.0.4.
+I stopped using the emulator because it was too slow.
+I may try https://www.manymo.com/ suggested by Jacob later.